SusanthMK/FemCare-AI/README.md

 ### PCOS (Polycystic Ovary Syndrome)

-PCOS is a common hormonal disorder affecting women of reproductive age.
-It can lead to:
+A common hormonal disorder that can lead to:

 * Irregular menstrual cycles
 * Hormonal imbalance